nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 **Extensions**

 * 1a.
-The given person is invalid.
+The specified person does not exist in the system.

     * 1a1.
-BookCoin To The Moon shows an error message.
+BookingSystem shows an error message.

       Use case resumes at step 1.